microsoft/hands-on-lab-redis/docs/workshop.md

 <div class="task" data-title="Task">

-> - Log into your Azure subscription locally using Azure CLI and on the [Azure Portal][az-portal] using your own credentials.
+> - Log into your Azure subscription in your environment using Azure CLI and on the [Azure Portal][az-portal] using your credentials.
 > - Instructions and solutions will be given for the Azure CLI, but you can also use the Azure Portal if you prefer.
 > - Register the Azure providers on your Azure Subscription if not done yet: `Microsoft.Web`, `Microsoft.OperationalInsights`, `Microsoft.Cache`, `Microsoft.ApiManagement`, `Microsoft.DocumentDB`